 Instructions

-• SAUCE: Start by whisking together 2 tsp cornstarch with 3 tablespoons soy sauce with a fork in a small bowl.
-Once smooth, add in the remaining sauce ingredients.
+• Whisk together cornstarch and soy sauce with a fork in a small bowl.
+Once smooth, add remaining sauce ingredients.
 Whisk and set aside.
-Bring a large pot of water to a boil (don't salt the water).
+Bring a large pot of water to a boil (don’t salt the water).

-• TURKEY: Heat 1 tbsp sesame oil to a large skillet or wok over high heat.
-Once oil is hot, add in ground turkey.
+• Heat sesame oil in a large pan or wok over high heat.
+Once oil is hot, add ground turkey.
 Let turkey sear (brown) for a minute before crumbling with a wooden spoon and browning all the way through.
 Meanwhile, thinly slice the entire bunch of green onions and mince garlic and ginger.

-• VEGGIES: Add 1/2 cup thinly sliced green onions (set aside rest for later, 28g), 2 tsp garlic, 2 tsp ginger to turkey.
-Sauté for 1 minute.
-Add in frozen veggies.
-Sauté until veggies are tender and thawed through, 2-4 minutes.
+• Add garlic, ginger, and 1/2 cup thinly sliced green onions (set aside the rest for later, 28g) to turkey.
+Sauté 1 minute.
+Add frozen veggies.
+Sauté until veggies are tender and thawed through, 2–4 minutes.

-• UDON: (Note 3) Water should be boiling at this point.
+• Water should be boiling at this point.
 Remove pot from heat and add in the packets of udon.
 Let sit in boiling water for exactly 1 minute.
 Drain and shake off excess water.
-Don't rinse in water, but instead use tongs to toss with a swish (~1 tbsp.) of vegetable oil to keep noodles from sticking.
+Don’t rinse in water, but use tongs to toss with a swish (1 tablespoon) of vegetable oil to keep noodles from sticking.

-• FINISH: Add udon noodles and sauce (give it another quick stir first) to the skillet with meat and veggies.
+• Add udon noodles and sauce (give it another quick stir first) to the pan with meat and veggies.
 Let stand for a minute or two to caramelize noodles a little; then toss with tongs until sauce thickens and nicely coats everything.
 Remove from heat.

 Video